 The match_spec has to return the atom true if the object is to be deleted.
 No other return value will get the object deleted, why one can not use the same match specification for looking up elements as for deleting them.

 '''

-select_count(Tab, MatchSpec) -> NumMatched
+select_reverse(Tab, MatchSpec) -> [Match]

 Types:

 Tab = tid() | atom()

-Object = tuple()
+Match = term()

 MatchSpec = match_spec()

-NumMatched = integer()

 '''